vvscode/docs/docs/voice/number-administration/list-all-rented-numbers.md

 ---
-title: "List all rented numbers"
+title: List all rented numbers
-excerpt: ""
+excerpt: ''
-hidden: "true"
+hidden: 'true'
 ---
 This endpoint lists all the numbers that are assigned to your account.